-■ In the first half of FY2023, Hotel occupancy rate and the number of incoming tourists to the region exceeded that of the previous year due in many parts to the reclassification of COVID-19 as a Class 5 infectious disease and demand boosted by nationwide travel support as well as the resumption of the operations of flight routes and of international cruise ship port calls.
+■ The number of incoming tourists to the region in the FY2023, exceeded that of the previous year due in many parts to the reclassification of COVID-19 as a Class 5 infectious disease and demand boosted by nationwide travel support as well as the resumption of the operations of flight routes and of international cruise ship port calls.
+Overall occupancy hotel rates (April 2023-February 2024) were higher than the previous year, although there were some months when occupancy rates were lower than the previous year.